Recommender systems based on graph embedding techniques: A comprehensive review

-As illustrated in Sec.~\ref{S2}, employing side information such as the properties of users and items in uncovering hidden (indirect) user-item relations contributes to the recommendation accuracy and can also alleviate the cold start and sparsity problems.
-However, side information is usually represented with general graphs that are beyond bipartite graphs in complexity, limiting the matrix factorization method as well as others oriented to bipartite graph embedding in the practice of the recommendation involving side information.
-To make up for the flaw, researchers have tried to extend the matrix factorization method for general graph embedding, like collective matrix factorization \cite{nickel2011three,singh2008relational} and spectral methods \cite{belkin2001laplacian,tenenbaum2000global,cox2008multidimensional,jenatton2012latent}.
-These new methods are effective but still cannot perform efficiently enough on large-scale data as a result of their high computing complexity.
+As illustrated in Sec.~\ref{S2}, employing side information (like the properties of users and items) in uncovering hidden (indirect) user-item relations can alleviate the cold start and sparsity problems, which contributes to the recommendation accuracy.
+However, since side information is usually represented by general graphs which are far beyond bipartite graphs in complexity, the matrix factorization method as well as other methods designed for bipartite graph embedding face fundamental limits on the practice of the recommendation involving side information.
+To make up for the flaw, until recently, researchers have tried to extend the matrix factorization method for general graph embedding, like methods of collective matrix factorization \cite{nickel2011three,singh2008relational} and spectral \cite{belkin2001laplacian,tenenbaum2000global,cox2008multidimensional,jenatton2012latent}.
+Although being feasible, these new methods still cannot run efficiently enough on large-scale data attributed to their high computing complexity.

-So far, to uplift the model scalability on employing general graphs, feasible and efficient techniques based on graph embedding, named general graph embedding techniques, have been proposed.
-With these efficient techniques, it is no longer difficult to employ side information in the recommendation and has been attracting more research attention recently.
-Sec.~\ref{Fundamental-Technologies} divides the general graph embedding techniques into three categories and Sec.~\ref{RSwithSideInfo} retrospects their utilization in the recommendation from two different perspectives: technique-oriented and scenario-oriented.
+In recent research, in order to uplift the model scalability on general graphs with large-scale, general graph embedding techniques have been developed.
+In the first place, Sec.~\ref{Fundamental-Technologies} divides these techniques into three categories by those based on methods of translation, meta path and deep learning.
+Based on that, Sec.~\ref{RSwithSideInfo} retrospects their corresponding application in recommendation from two different perspectives: technique-oriented and scenario-oriented.